whoschek/pyznap/README.md

 + --syslog

-  It also logs to the syslog
+  It also logs to the syslog with level INFO

 + -n, --dry-run